MaastrichtU-IDS/dsri-workshop-start-app/README.md

 ## See you soon! 👋

-[📝 Fill this form](https://docs.google.com/forms/d/e/1FAIpQLSdndn0naNmj2ACpLE5j1S3Ngb1PCXK_Gl7oB-hI_mN4Z_NBQw/viewform) to help us create a project on a longer term for you on the Data Science Research Infrastructure.
+[📝 Fill this form](https://docs.google.com/forms/d/e/1FAIpQLSdndn0naNmj2ACpLE5j1S3Ngb1PCXK_Gl7oB-hI_mN4Z_NBQw/viewform) to help us create a project for you on the Data Science Research Infrastructure for a longer term!